Togohogo1-Archive/chem-ia/README.md

 ### Workspace Settings
 - TBA
 - Include a note about Marvin
-- note about labquest times not configured
+- Note about labquest times not configured
+- Transfer the google sheets over